-In addition to his love for teaching and musical direction, Robert Ingari has a great passion for the composition of vocal works.
-His works have been performed by amateur choirs across Canada and the United States as well as several Canadian and French professional choirs including the Chœur de chambre du Québec, the Vancouver Chamber Choir, the Canadian Chamber Choir and Sequenza 9.3 of Paris.
-In 2015, the Canadian Chamber Choir recorded his Ave Maria on the CD “Sacred Reflections of Canada (A Canadian Mass)” that in 2016 was nominated for Juno Award.
-His scores are published by Cypress Choral Music in Vancouver as well as by Diem Éditions Musicales in France.
-Several of his works appear on the CD “Sacred Choruses – Chœurs sacrés“, produced in 2010 with the Inventum Ensemble and Mario Boivin on marimba.
-Since January 2016, Robert Ingari has been working on the composition of a one-act chamber opera for six singers, string quartet and piano entitled “Le lierre sur les murs de pierre” (Ivy on Walls of Stone) on a text by Ms. Claude Lapointe, hoping for a production in the near future.
+In addition to his love for teaching and choral conducting, Robert Ingari brings to life a great passion for the composition of vocal works.
+His works are performed by choirs from across Canada, the United States and France, notably the Chœur de chambre du Québec, the Vancouver Chamber Choir, the Canadian Chamber Choir, the University of Alberta Madrigal Singers, the Chorale Saint-Jean of Edmonton and Sequenza 9.3 of Paris.
+The Canadian Chamber Choir recorded in 2015 his Ave Maria on the CD Sacred Reflections of Canada (A Canadian Mass) – Une messe canadienne which in 2016 was nominated for Juno Award.
+His scores are published by Cypress Choral Music of Vancouver as well as Diem Éditions Musicales in France of which certain works appear on the CD “Sacred Choruses – Chœurs sacrés” produced in 2010 as well as on the eponymous CD of Chœur de chambre du Québec (2017).
+As the artistic director of the Chœur de chambre du Québec, Robert Ingari assumed the direction of a new publishing series with the Alliance chorale du Québec, (Série Chœur de chambre du Québec).

-In 2013, Mr. Ingari was named “Mérite estrien” by the newspaper La Tribune and et Radio-Canada for his personal journey, his accomplishments and his involvement in the musical community.
+In 2013, Mr. Ingari was named Mérite estrien by the newspaper La Tribune of Sherbrooke and Radio-Canada for his personal and professional development as well as his contribution to the musical community.

 Tout le contenu © 2019 par Robert Ingari